ralphjsmit/filament/packages/schemas/docs/01-overview.md

 ## What is a schema?

 Schemas allow you to build UIs using an array of "component" PHP objects as configuration.
 They are used throughout Filament to render UI.
-Filament packages provide you with various components:
+Filament packages provide you with various components.
+You can find a full list in the [available components section](#available-components):

-- [Form fields](forms) accept input from the user, for example, a text input, a select, or a checkbox.
+- [Form fields](../forms) accept input from the user, for example, a text input, a select, or a checkbox.
 They come with integrated validation.
-- [Infolist entries](infolists) are components for rendering "description lists."
+- [Infolist entries](../infolists) are components for rendering "description lists."
 Entries are key-value UI elements that can present read-only information like text, icons, and images.
 The data for an infolist can be sourced from anywhere but commonly comes from an individual Eloquent record.
 - [Layout components](layouts) are used to structure the components.
 For example, a grid, tabs, or a multi-step form wizard.
 - [Prime components](primes) are simple components that are used to render basic stand-alone static content, such as text, images, and buttons (actions).